|

 one side of the wall…

-Since the Elk Valley Lumber Co.
-(EVLC) layout is not yet built, I built a simple base for the Merchandise building so that I could display it.
-Once I have the yard section of the EVLC L-girder under frame, I can "plant" the building including the base right onto it.
+Since the Elk Valley Timber & Tie Co. layout is not yet built, I built a simple base for the Merchandise building so that I could display it.
+Once I have the yard section of the Elk Valley Timber & Tie Co.
+L-girder under frame completed, I can "plant" the building including the base right onto it.
 The walls were weathered with a dry brushing technique.
 I also used weathering chalks to represent a "run down" look.
 The basswood siding was detailed with a sharp X-Acto knife to show the siding joins and a dress makers pin held in a spare X-Acto handle for the nail holes.
 I used Polly S "oxide red" paint on all the holes to represent rust.
 The windows and doors are Grandt Line detail parts and were glazed with clear styrene.
 The paper blinds were added later.
 Once the wall sections were complete, I glued them together and added strip styrene to represent the foundation.
 More coming later...

 |